 By Yousef Timacade

 Yousef Timacade is lawyer, legal analyst and commentator.
-He has a master’s degree in law and a master’s degree in executive management, and has been working with national and international non governmental organizations for the last ten years in the areas of program management, research, and human rights.
+He has a master’s degrees in law and executive management, and has been working with national and international non governmental organizations for the last ten years in the areas of program management, research, and human rights.